datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI01-spatial-data-landscape.md

 authors: []
 contributors: [ ]
 dateCreated: 2015-10-23
-lastModified: 2016-01-22
+lastModified: 2016-01-25
 packagesLibraries: [ ]
 category: [self-paced-tutorial]
-tags: [R, GIS-Spatial-Data, informatics]
+tags: [R, gis-spatial-sata]
 mainTag: spatial-data-management-series
+workshopSeries: [spatial-data-management-series]
 description: "This lesson introduces the spatial data tool landscape.
 It covers the types of gui and non gui tools that are available.
 And the benefits (and challenges) of using a non-gui (coding) approach to method development that supports clear documentation of methods."